 I’ve come to realize that it’s okay to stop and nurture myself as a mom throughout the day.
 So much depends on me and my calm, and if I’m getting frazzled, nothing good happens!

-So here are a few small ways that I make sure to nurture myself as a mom in my daily life.
+So here are a few small ways to nurture yourself as a mom.

 1. Make a cup of tea or coffee.